-The most successful entrepreneurs and business leaders are influential, and they become influential by practicing the achievement of commonality based on adapting to individuality.
+The most successful entrepreneurs and business leaders are influential.
+They become influential by practicing the achievement of commonality based on adapting to individuality.

 Sound complex?
 It’s not and here’s why.

-In turn the greater your ability to find commonality by adapting to individuality, the greater your chances of influencing the people and environment that surround you.
+Most importantly, the greater your ability to find commonality by adapting to individuality, the greater your chances of influencing people and the environment that surrounds you.

-If you’ve ever observed a good politician (I know, it’s a stretch), or a likeable car salesman (another stretch!), what you will find is that they are highly flexible in how they listen to, approach and respond to those they interact with.
-They place intense focus on understanding the individuality of those they interact with in order to find commonality and adapt to it.
+For instance, if you’ve ever observed a good politician (I know, it’s a stretch), or a likeable car salesman (another stretch!), what you will find is that they are highly flexible in how they listen to, approach and respond to those they interact with.
+That is to say they place intense focus on understanding the individuality of those they interact with in order to find commonality and they adapt to it.

 Finding commonality is based on assessing five separate components which is done in the form of questions that you can consider during (or prior to) an interaction with someone.

 1. Life Experiences: What life experiences have influenced their perceptions of the world around them?

 2. Generational Differences: Based on their generation, what are their likes, dislikes and preferences?

 3. Behavioral Preferences: What behavioral patterns can you spot and how might these influence their perceptions?

 4. Thought Patterns: What are their sensory experiences?
 How do they tend to filter their thoughts?